View Print Version

 Egg

-The egg, shaped like a grain of rice, is attached to the host by a small protrusion extending from the rounded end.
+The egg, shaped like a grain of rice, is attached to the host by a small protrusion extending from the rounded end and inserted into host tissue.
 The egg is creamy white when laid but turns yellow to orange as it develops (Figure 1).

 Nymph

-The nymph passes through five instars each of which ends in a molt.
+The nymph passes through five stages (instars).
 The first instar is translucent yellow.
-It is long, cylindrical and about the size of the egg.
-Each successive instar is larger, flatter and more oval than the last.
-The fourth instar nymph is yellow-green to light tan.
-The fifth instar is dark green to dark brown.
-Third, fourth and fifth instars have progressively larger wing pads (Figure 1–3).
+It is somewhat cylindrical in shape and about the size of the egg.
+Each successive instar is larger, flatter and more oval than the previous instar.
+The fourth instar nymph is yellowish green to light tan.
+The fifth instar is dark green to dark brown and often referred to as the hardshell stage.
+Wing pads are noticeable on third instars and get progressively larger on fourth and fifth instars (Figures 1–3).

 Adult

 There are two adult forms: winterform and summerform.
 Both forms of adults hold their wings roof-like over the abdomen.
 Adults have reddish brown bodies with black markings, and winterforms may appear almost black.
-The winterform is larger (wing length 2.3 to 2.5 mm) than the summerform (wing length 1.6 to 1.8 mm) (Figure 4–5) (Slingerland, 1892; Wong and Madsen, 1967; Burckhardt and Hodkinson, 1986).
+The winterform is larger (wing length 2.3 to 2.5 mm) than the summerform (wing length 1.6 to 1.8 mm) (Figures 4 and 5) (Slingerland 1892; Wong and Madsen 1967; Burckhardt and Hodkinson 1986).

 early instar nymph and eggs on leaf